top of page

 Then there are scammers.
 Scammers steal pictures off of other websites and sometimes don’t even have cats!
 They can potentially take your money and run!

 Long story short, just make sure to ask LOTS of questions before committing to a purchase.
-Search the internet and sign up with the “Maine Coon Canada” Facebook group for warnings adn reviews!
+Search the internet and sign up with the “Maine Coon Canada” Facebook group for warnings and reviews!
 (Careful there are two groups with that name).
 Search the “Breeder’s Black List” on Facebook.

 There are further things to consider when buying a Maine Coon kitten, but this list above gives you a pretty good indication about some important details.
 Some of us have learnt to read between the lines when looking at webpages.
 Please do your homework before buying a kitten from a questionable place!